Playhatch

 Playhatch (or Play Hatch) is a hamlet in the civil parish of Eye & Dunsden in South Oxfordshire, England, about 2 mi northeast of Reading, Berkshire.
+It is situated immediately north of the junction of the A4155 and the B478.

 Overview

 Before 1866, Playhatch formed part of the Oxfordshire section of Sonning civil parish.
 Berry Brook starts close to the Redgrave-Pinsent Rowing Lake to the southwest, running northeast through the River Thames floodplain past Playhatch, under the B478 Playhatch Road near the Sonning Works, before joining the river at Hallsmead Ait.

 Amenities

 The Shoulder of Mutton public house at Playhatch.